whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 * Armstrong Posse - I contributed during the creation of our linear regression app and participate regularly in posse discussions
 * Regularly empty dishes and load/run dishwashers in big workspace
+* Organized disc-golf outings with the #disc-golfers channel and met some new Mod 1 students

 ---